omega-code/frontent-developer-task/README.md

 # -- -- --

-Just run npm start in command line
+Just run npm start in your command line